 We are developing ISIS-GCGRRx to help provide better glucose control for patients with type 2 diabetes.
 In preclinical studies using the most insulin-resistant models of type 2 diabetes, antisense reduction of GCGR decreased excessive liver glucagon action, produced robust glucose control, reduced levels of triglycerides and helped preserve the pancreas without producing hypoglycemia.
 Although researchers have developed and evaluated small molecule inhibitors of GCGR and observed glucose-lowering effects, treatment with these small molecule inhibitors also produced side effects, including increases in lipids and blood pressure, limiting their potential use as drugs.

 We have completed a Phase 1 study evaluating the safety of ISIS-GCGRRx in healthy volunteers.
-In this study, subjects tolerated ISIS-GCGRRx well with no clinically significant increases in lipids or blood pressure and with no hypoglycemic events.
-In addition, we observed an increase in total GLP-1, which was consistent with our preclinical observations.
+In this study ISIS-GCGRRx was generally well tolerated with no clinically significant increases in lipids or blood pressure and with no hypoglycemic events.

-Given the unique mechanism of action and good tolerability observed in the Phase 1 study, we believe that doctors could use ISIS-GCGRRx in diabetic patients with severe hyperglycemia who are not controlled with current treatments and who could benefit from a drug that significantly decreases glucose levels and preserves pancreatic function.
+.
+Given the unique mechanism of action and good tolerability observed, we believe that doctors could use ISIS-GCGRRx in diabetic patients with severe hyperglycemia who are not controlled with current treatments and who could benefit from a drug that significantly decreases glucose levels and preserves pancreatic function.

 ISIS-GCCRRx is an antisense drug that targets glucocorticoid receptor, or GCCR.
 Glucocorticoid hormones effect a variety of processes throughout the body, including promoting liver glucose production and fat storage.
 Scientists associate excessive GCCR activity in the liver and fat with obesity, insulin resistance and glucose intolerance.
 Although scientists have long recognized inhibiting GCCR as an attractive strategy for improving glycemic and lipid control in patients with type 2 diabetes, the side effects associated with systemic GCCR inhibition have challenged traditional drug developers.
 Antisense inhibitors of GCCR take advantage of the unique tissue distribution of oligonucleotides that allows the antisense drugs to inhibit glucocortocoid action primarily in liver and fat tissue.
 Notably, antisense drugs delivered systemically do not reduce GCCR expression in the central nervous system or adrenal glands, which could lead to systemic side effects.
 Reducing GCCR specifically in the liver and fat tissues is an attractive therapeutic approach because it lowers glucose and lipids, without causing potential side effects associated with systemic GCCR inhibition.